previous next up top

 *)

 One must look hard to see that x_2 is actually unbound in the resulting code (shown in comments, as the output from the interpreter).
-The problem becomes apparent when we attempt to run that code:
+So-called scope extrusion happened.
+Only when we attempt to run that code we see that something went wrong somewhere.

 .! c;;